Spending $500 on anything can be a big decision, especially when that money is going towards a new amplifier.

 Tubes or Solid State Amps

-The subject of tube amps vs solid state amps is worthy of an article itself.
+The subject of tube amps vs solid state guitar amps is worthy of an article itself.
 For those who don’t know, amplifiers fall into one of two categories regarding how they are powered: tube powered (aka valve amps) or solid state (aka transistor amps).
 How an amp is powered has an effect on your sound and will affect the way you play.

-This distinction becomes especially important between $200 amps, $300 guitar amps and $500 guitar amps, because tube amps are typically more expensive to make.
+This distinction becomes especially important between cheap guitar amps, $200 amps, $300 guitar amps and $500 guitar amps, because tube amps are typically more expensive to make.
 Therefore, the options for quality tube amps start to become limited in this price range.
 There are still fantastic tube amps available, but they are mostly combo amps with smaller speakers, lower wattage, and fewer features than if you were to jump into the $1,000 guitar amp price range.

 Transistor amps, on the other hand, are usually cheaper to make and have come a long way since their inception in the late 1970’s.
 There are some really great sounding solid state amplifiers out there.
 The technology has further evolved into what is called “amp modeling”, wherein single units can have “models” or “presets” of dozens, even hundreds of amplifiers digitally recreated within them.
 Around the $500 range is where these amplifiers start to become real options worth considering.